 Heart Catheterization Procedure

-The Pediatric Cardiac Catheterization and Interventional Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is widely recognized as one of the world’s leaders in interventional cardiac catheterization.
+The Pediatric Cardiac Catheterization and Interventional Program at Nicklaus Children's Hospital, is widely recognized as one of the world’s leaders in interventional cardiac catheterization.
 By utilizing the latest innovations in imaging technologies, coupled with the newest catheter and device technologies, the cardiologists at The Heart Program are able to routinely perform both simple and complex interventional cardiac catheterization procedures that serve to enhance or, in certain cases, eliminate the need for open-heart surgery.

 All currently available interventional heart catheterization procedures are performed including: